Brandi Carlile: 2024–present: Who Believes in Angels? and Returning to Myself

+Carlile (right) performing with SistaStrings on the "Human Tour" at Chase Center in San Francisco in March 2026.

-In 2024 Carlile collaborated with Elton John on the single "Never Too Late", the theme to John's 2024 documentary of the same name, wich was nominated for Best Original Song at the 97th Academy Awards.
-The two artists released the collaboretive album Who Believes in Angels? on 4 April 2025, through Interscope Records.
+In 2024 Carlile collaborated with Elton John on the single "Never Too Late", the theme to John's 2024 documentary of the same name, which was nominated for Best Original Song at the 97th Academy Awards.
+The two artists released the collaborative album Who Believes in Angels? on 4 April 2025, through Interscope Records.
 It debuted at number nine on the Billboard 200 and at number one on the UK Albums Chart, becoming Carlile's first record project to achieve the latter.
 On April 5, 2025, she performed alongside Elton John on SNL to promote their new album Who Believes in Angels?.

 On September 3, 2025, Carlile announced her ninth studio album Returning to Myself and released the album's title track as the lead single the same day.
 The album was released October 24, 2025.
 In 2025, Carlile also appeared in the feature documentary Lilith Fair: Building a Mystery – The Untold Story, which reflects on the legacy of the all-female music festival.
+She sang "America the Beautiful" at Super Bowl LX.

 Touring and performances

 In July 2018, Carlile announced the creation of her own music festival, "Girls Just Wanna Weekend".
 The festival took place at Puerto Aventuras on the Riviera Maya in Mexico January 30 – February 3, 2019, and was fronted by all-female musicians such as Indigo Girls, Maren Morris, Margo Price, Patty Griffin, and others.
 Carlile was inspired to create her own festival after participating in the Cayamo Cruise festival for numerous years.

-In June 2025, Carlile performed at the Opera House, Manchester, The Royal Concert Hall in Glasgow, and, later in the month, performed an afternoon set on The Pyramid Stage during Glastonbury Festival, Somerset.
+In June 2025 in the UK, Carlile performed at the Opera House, Manchester, The Royal Concert Hall in Glasgow, and, later in the month, performed an afternoon set on The Pyramid Stage during Glastonbury Festival, Somerset.

+Carlile has also created another all female festival, "Echoes Through the Canyon" at the Gorge Amphitheater in Quincy, Washington with performances in 2023 and in 2026.
+The 2023 lineup included Joni Mitchell and The Highwomen.
+The 2026 performers included the Indigo Girls, Sheryl Crow,Bonnie Raitt, Sara Bareilles, I'm With Her, Wynonna Judd, Brittney Spencer, and The Highwomen.
+Carlile mentioned the impact the all women Lilith Fair musical festival had on her when creating the festival.